Home / World Top Cities

 Technology

-Ninety-nine percent of Romanian students learn two or more languages in upper secondary education and that ninety percent of the urban population speaks English.
+Ninety-nine percent of Romanian students learn two or more languages in upper secondary education and ninety percent of the urban population speaks English.
 This explains why Romania is a great destination for anyone seeking to recruit a skilled workforce here.
 Bucharest alone boasts some of the top universities in Europe, which attract students from all over the world, annually producing around 2,195 IT&C graduates, more than any other city in Romania.
-The abundance of IT specialists with a high technical expertise make the region attractive for businesses looking for English speaking European developers.
+The abundance of IT specialists with high technical expertise makes the region attractive for businesses looking for English-speaking European developers.

 Romania lacks business and product skills.
-Although in the past years we have seen a significant development of the marketing and product development skills, Romanian entrepreneurs have yet a long way ahead to acquire business skills, sales principles, and the capacity to raise investment on their own.
-Because of their well-developed technical skills, Romanian entrepreneurs have the capacity to iterate fast, and develop products with global potential.
-They are also early adopters, with great team management skills, which turns them into valuable assets for a startup success.
+Although in the past years, we have seen a significant development of marketing and product development skills, Romanian entrepreneurs have yet a long way ahead to acquire business skills, sales principles, and the capacity to raise investment on their own.
+Because of their well-developed technical skills, Romanian entrepreneurs can iterate fast and develop products with global potential.
+They are also early adopters, with great team management skills, which turns them into valuable assets for a startup's success.

 Social Wellness and Human Resources